MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 ### Activity from suspicious IP addresses

 * This detection identifies that users were active from an IP address identified as risky by Microsoft Threat Intelligence.
-These IP addresses are involved in malicious activities, such as Botnet C&C, and may indicate compromised account.
+These IP addresses are involved in malicious activities, such as performing password spray, Botnet C&C, and may indicate compromised account.
 This detection uses a machine learning algorithm that reduces "false positives", such as mis-tagged IP addresses that are widely used by users in the organization.

 ### Suspicious inbox forwarding